 We urge you to contact the Title IX Coordinator, with questions, concerns and to ensure that your case is handled appropriately and that you are utilizing the correct complaint procedure.
 The Title IX Coordinator will discuss your situation with you and explain the campus process, including what complaint procedures are available to you.
 The Executive Orders are part of our campus' efforts to widely communicate which procedures should be followed according to the status of the filer and the alleged harasser.
 You can submit electronically to IEC@csusb.edu or mail to Institutional Equity & Compliance, 5500 University Pkwy, Sierra Hall - 131, San Bernardino CA 92407

 Employees and Third Parties Complaint Form - If you would like to submit your concern, please complete the Complaint Form for Discrimination/Harassment/Retaliation Complaints, located as an Attachment on the left navigation bar of

 Executive Order 1096 on the California State University website.
 After completing:

 - Save the form to your device, or print it

 OR if the allegations involve Sex Discrimination and/or Sexual Harassment, except Sexual Violence which cannot be informally resolved, you may submit your concern to CSUSB's Title IX Coordinator.
-Click on the "File a report here" of this website; or, you may send an email (IEC@csusb.edu), call us (909-537-5669) or come to our office (Sierra Hall, Room 131).
+Click on the "File a report here" on this website; or, you may send an email (IEC@csusb.edu) or call us (909-537-5669).

 When to Report Directly to the Police